A quadratic-scaling algorithm with guaranteed convergence for quantum coupled-channel calculations: Results

 Figure~\ref{fig:COHe}(a) shows the total integral cross-section for rotational de-excitation (${j=1 \rightarrow 0}$) in He~+~CO collisions.
 Our method perfectly recovers the reference CC result, including Feshbach resonances near the channel thresholds \cite{Balakrishnan:00,CecchiPestellini:02,Florian:04,Bergeat:15}.
 To highlight that we are truly operating in a regime not accessible to previous iterative approaches \cite{Thomas_1979,Thomas_1982}, we additionally present the results obtained with only open channels included.
 The energy dependence of the ``open-channel-only'' cross-section is smooth and fails to reproduce the resonances, confirming that the inclusion of closed channels is crucial for an accurate description of collision dynamics at the state-to-state, energy-resolved level.

-Having validated the WISE approach for rotationally inelastic He~+~CO scattering in the resonant regime, we now demonstrate its broader applicability by addressing a system at the frontier of current CC capabilities: collisions of CO with molecular nitrogen (N$_{2}$).
+Having validated the WISE approach for rotationally inelastic He~+~CO scattering in the resonant regime, we now demonstrate its broader applicability by addressing a much more complex system: collisions of CO with molecular nitrogen (N$_{2}$).
 The CO-N$_2$ interaction is much more anisotropic than that of He-CO \cite{Cybulski_2018}, serving as a stringent test of our algorithm's stability in systems with high densities of states.
 Beyond its theoretical complexity, the CO-N$_{2}$ system is of paramount importance to Earth science.
 Carbon monoxide is a primary atmospheric pollutant that serves as a crucial tracer of anthropogenic activity, specifically fossil fuel combustion~\cite{Stephens_1991,McMillan_2010,Shan_2019}.
 Furthermore, while CO is not itself a direct greenhouse gas, it plays a critical indirect role in the climate system: by reacting with hydroxyl radicals, CO depletes the primary sink of methane, thereby increasing the atmospheric lifetime of this potent greenhouse gas~\cite{carole1989global,Daniel_1998}.
 Consequently, global monitoring of CO via satellite remote sensing is essential.

 To accurately retrieve CO column densities from spectral observations, one must account for perturbations caused by collisions with dominant atmospheric constituents: N$_{2}$ and O$_{2}$.
 Specifically, these collisions lead to pressure broadening and shift of the CO spectral lines \cite{Nishiyama_2024}.
 Modeling these effects from first principles allows for minimizing systematic errors in retrieval algorithms \cite{jacob1999introduction}.
-The gold standard for such modeling is CC calculations based on high-quality \textit{ab initio} potential energy surfaces \cite{Hartmann2008, Hartmann2018}.
+The gold standard for such modeling is CC calculations based on high-quality \textit{ab initio} potential energy surfaces \cite{Hartmann2008}.
 However, the combination of small rotational constants of CO and N$_{2}$, strong potential anisotropy, and the large number of partial waves required at thermal energies, makes fully-converged CC calculations prohibitively expensive.
 Consequently, first-principles studies of N$_{2}$- and O$_{2}$-perturbed spectra of CO have been limited to only the lowest rotational transitions \cite{Jozwiak_2021,Paredes_Roibas_2021,Zadrozny_2022}.

 To explore the robustness of the WISE algorithm when scaled to these computationally demanding regimes, we compute inelastic cross-sections for the rotational de-excitation of CO ($j=7 \to 6$) in collisions with N$_{2}$ in its most populated rotational state ($j_{\mathrm{N_{2}}} = 6$).
 We specifically select this transition because the $j=7$ level corresponds to the peak population of CO at terrestrial temperatures ($\sim300$ K), making it physically representative of the dominant collision dynamics in the atmosphere.